jdtsmith/homebridge-denonmarantzavr/README.md

 Some items TBD:

 - Add (optional) support for multi-zone volume control.
 Trivial command-wise, but the `Speaker` accessory is not (yet?) supported in Home, so that requires lightbulb or fan psuedo-accessory or the use of 3rd party HomeKit apps.
+Probably not worth implementing since Speaker works in apps like Eve.
 - Map other control commands to HomeKit, e.g. changing inputs, surround mode, etc.

 ## License